wghou/tinyworlds/README.md

 # Next Steps

 - [ ] Implement MoE in the Feedforward layer
+- [ ] Try RoPE/AliBi Spatial/Temporal Position Embeddings
 - [ ] Scale!
 Train on more GPUs and scale to multibillions of params by adding FSDP Support
 - [ ] Add more datasets (Terraria, Street Fighter, your favorite retro videogame!)
 - [ ] Try Different Optimizers (Muon, SOAP)
-- [ ] Try RoPE/AliBi Pos/Temporal Embeddings